The Olive Tree as Bonsai

 Growing Media & Re-potting Olives as Bonsai - As already noted, in order to be successful with olive we are going to have to structure our soil correctly and in the U.K this is going to be entirely different from what may be required in warmer climes.
 Over years I have experimented with everything commonly available and I DO mean everything.
 I know everyone in bonsai likes to do their own thing and a lot of effort is expended in constantly 'reinventing the wheel'.
 Save yourself the trouble, heartache and expense, what works is extremely simple and we have proven it works over literally hundreds of olives over nearly twenty years.

 Olives have a relatively poor root system but whilst there may be few roots what there is are extremely efficient at doing the job.
 Olives produce root from just about any live tissue that touches the soil but unlike many varieties used in bonsai it's rare to see an olive in a pot bound condition.
 Over time the rootball may appear to become compacted but this is most likely to be because of growing media degradation as it is excess root growth.
 Because of this re-potting does not need to be particularly frequent.
 Re-potting is more likely to be needed in order to obtain a suitable growing environment for roots, removing unsuitable growing media and field soil where yamadori is concerned.
 However just because a soil is less than ideal does not mean we need to change it.
-Where a tree is in less than fighting fit condition changing soil may well cause more of a probelm than we hoped it would fix.
+Where a tree is in less than fighting fit condition changing soil may well cause more of a problem than we hoped it would fix.
 In that case much better to manage the soil carefully and leave the olive in situ until it's health improves.

 Deciding WHEN to re-pot an olive is much like every other bonsai tree, it's not done based on a calendar or preferred time frame but is relative to the trees growth and health over preceding seasons.
 Much like all bonsai, olives look great in a small bonsai pots however a small bonsai pot is pretty much designed to slow down growth rate in order to enable creation of beautiful refinement.
 Putting a tree in a bonsai pot does NOT make it a bonsai tree.
 Olives will resent being trapped in a small pot and assuming you are in the process of developing material towards the end goal of creating a bonsai tree save the little pots for later, MUCH later.
 Keeping olives in larger deeper pots will significantly improve their growth rate and hence development.
 In large pots with more soil volume and larger root masses re-potting can often be left for five or even ten years.
 So long as the tree is producing good growth which shows no sign of slowing down season to season don't even consider re-potting.